Lumbar puncture is used to do the following:

 Latex particle agglutination and coagglutination tests may allow rapid bacterial identification, especially when stains and cultures are negative (eg, in partially treated meningitis).
 CSF should be cultured aerobically and anaerobically and for acid-fast bacilli and fungi.

 Except for enteroviruses, viruses are seldom isolated from the CSF.
 Viral antibody panels are available.

 Venereal Disease Research Laboratories (VDRL) testing and cryptococcal antigen testing are often routinely done.
 Polymerase chain reaction (PCR) tests for herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
-Common severe infections include encephalitis... read more and other central nervous system (CNS) pathogens are increasingly available.
+Common severe infections include encephalitis... read more and other CNS pathogens are increasingly available.

-Specialized CSF tests can be done; they include tests for specific antibodies in various disorders, such as autoimmune encephalitis (see also Mayo Clinic: Encephalopathy Autoimmune Evaluation Algorithm: Spinal Fluid).
-The autoimmune encephalitides are antibody-mediated brain disorders that target specific neuronal antigens; symptoms include an altered level of consciousness, seizures, and cognitive and behavioral dysfunction.
+Specialized CSF tests can be done; they include tests for specific antibodies in various disorders, such as autoimmune encephalitis (see also The Diagnosis and Treatment of Autoimmune Encephalitis).
+The autoimmune encephalitides are antibody-mediated brain disorders that target specific neuronal antigens.